 In 1996, I thought I knew everything there was to know about RCU

 RCU Applicability to the Linux Kernel

-In 1996, I thought I knew everything there was to know about RCU The Linux kernel community proved me wrong many times!!! © 2017 I
+In 1996, I thought I knew everything there was to know about RCU The Linux kernel community proved me wrong many times!!! © 2017 IBM Corporation

-What Are The Odds?
+What Are The Odds of RCU "Just Working"?